 Genesis 45:25 And they went up out of Egypt, and came into the land of Canaan unto Jacob their father, 26 And told him, saying, Joseph [is] yet alive, and he [is] governor over all the land of Egypt.
 And Jacob's heart fainted, for he believed them not.
 27 And they told him all the words of Joseph, which he had said unto them: and when he saw the wagons which Joseph had sent to carry him, the spirit of Jacob their father revived: 28 And Israel said, [It is] enough; Joseph my son [is] yet alive: I will go and see him before I die.

 Right here, the die is cast.
-Jacob and all the children of Israel would go down into Egypt, where the long sojourn God had foretold to Abraham would begin.
-Note also, that Jacob is pointedly referred to here as "Israel."
-It is the covenant relationship of God to His chosen people that dominates every word of the Book of Genesis.
+Jacob and all the children of Israel would go down into Egypt, where their long sojourn God had foretold to Abraham would begin.